bitextor/bitextor/docs/README.md

 sudo pip3 install tensorflow==1.5.0
 ```

-In addition, some users haver reported problems when trying to install tensorflow using `pip3` for versions of Python >= 3.7.
+In addition, some users have reported problems when trying to install tensorflow using `pip3` for versions of Python >= 3.7.
 If this is the case, you can try to install it manually or using another package management tool, or to use a lower version of Python.

 Depending on the version of *libboost* that you are using, you may experience some problems when compiling some of the sub-modules included in Bitextor.
 If this is the case you can install version 1.66 manually by running the following commands:
 ```bash